wrsloan/brazil-gas-prices/README.md

 Yahoo!
 Finance, respectively.
 Petrobras is Brazil's largest petroleum producing firm.

 ### Remaining Files
-The remaining files separate the code used in bgp_analysis.Rmd by functionality.
+The following files separate the code used in bgp_analysis.Rmd by functionality.

 In bgp_wrangling.R, I import, clean, and merge the datasets.  bgp_plotFunc.R includes the three plotting functions I created to visualize price dynamics, also being utilized in the interactive portion of the project.  bgp_Shiny.R specifies the input and output objects created for the interactive portion, separated by corresponding section.  bgp_DTs.R includes the data tables used in examining state-specific price fluctuations.
 These tables correspond to the three sections analyzed in the exploratory data analysis.
 Lastly, bgp_model provides the code used in creating both models and assessing their relative accuracy.

+server.R and ui.R are still being modified.
+I am in the process of making this report available as a Shiny App to allow for better accessibility.
+Users will then be able to run the report through one R command, being, `shiny::runGitHub('brazil-gas-prices, wrsloan)`.